DiveshKumar0207/mern-template/README.md

    npm run dev
    ```

-6. Open your browser and visit `http://localhost:3000` to see the React application.
+6. Open your browser and visit `http://localhost:5173` (vite default port) to see the React application.

 ## Additional Instructions